 Backed by a wide range of Governmental and Charitable Organisations, WiSe has proved highly popular, with nearly 3000 individuals attending courses to date.

-Wave Action has developed a WiSe safe watching DVD targeted at the boat owning public, with the aim of educating them to take safe sensible precautions when watching marine wildlife.
+The WiSe Scheme has developed a WiSe safe watching DVD targeted at the boat owning public, with the aim of educating them to take safe sensible precautions when watching marine wildlife.
 Ben Fogle kindly narrated the DVD, in his capacity as WWF Ambassador.
 You can access the films (parts 1 & 2) here.